Plannec/project-aimo/README.md

 Welcome to 'project-aimo', our little game.

 ## What is this?
 This game should be a open-source game with sweet graphics and nice gameplay.
-Currently there's nothing, but we're working on new assets and gameplay content.
+Currently there's nothing, but we're working on new assets and gameplay content *(if there would be motivation)*.

 ## Story
-*Currently in progress.* Will be available when finished.
+*Currently on ice.* It's just a plain prototype, not more not less.

 ## When can I play the game?
 Nobody knows how long this takes.
 Maybe never, maybe in 2 years.